Vladimir V. Tchernavin: Life after the Gulag

 Tchernavin's wife Tatiana began to write her account of their escape during her time spent in the hospital in the immediate aftermath of their escape; she was recovering from the adverse effects of the journey and life in the gulag, given the fact that she had a heart condition.
 The book was published first in London in October 1933.
 The Tchernavins were still living in Finland in 1933, but in April of that year, a letter from Vladimir, entitled "Methods of the OGPU" was published in The London Times.
 The letter was a rebuttal from his personal experience of the statement by Andrey Vyshinsky at the then current trial in Moscow of Metropolitan-Vickers engineers that '...in U.S.S.R. the accused are not put to torture...'.
 A subsequent letter from Sir Bernard Pares strongly suggests that Pares had helped to bring about Vladimir's publication, and in March 1934 Pares presided at Tatiana's public lecture in London, entitled "The fate of the intellectual worker in Soviet Russia".

 In 1934 Tchernavin and his family moved to England, where he continued his scientific work as an ichthyologist.
 He worked in the Natural History Museum in London until his death.
 (Tatiana became a translator in the UK Ministry of Information for the remainder of World War II and helped subtitle Noël Coward's war propaganda film In Which We Serve.
 Andrei became a civil engineer and designed the Bow Flyover.)

 Personal life and death

 Tchernavin married Tatiana Vasilievna Sapozhnikova (1887–1971), an arts graduate from the same university.
 They had one child, a son Andrei (Andrei Vladimirovich Tchernavin, 1918–2007).

-Tchernavin took his own life in London on 31 March 1949, the day after a friend he had been caring for died of an illness.
+Tchernavin took his own life by inhaling gas in a flat in Kensington, London, on 31 March 1949, the day after Miss Agnes Drew, a friend he had been caring for, died of an illness.

 Vladimir Vyacheslavovich Chernavin was rehabilitated in the Soviet Union on October 11, 1989 by the prosecutor's office of the Murmansk region.